abhinav-vir/tradefinance/README.md

 ##### Create namespace in your Kubernetes cluster

-If you use a different namespace than the ```bash default```, run the command below to create a new namespace:
+If you use a different namespace than the ```default```, run the command below to create a new namespace:

 ```bash
 kubectl create namespace "${NAMESPACE}"